blackshadev/littledev-nl/content/blog/posts/2021-02-19-tips-for-readable-code.md

 ## Know your tools

 Knowing which tools you have to make your code more readable is half the battle.
-If you assume you can only add comments, you probabily will end with allot of readable content, but not with readable code.
+If you assume you can only add comments, you probabily will end with a lot of readable content, but not with readable code.
 My readable code toolbox consists of the following:

 -   Naming